Babajide Olatunji: Early life and background

 Babajide Olatunji hails from Okitipupa, Ondo State, Nigeria and was born in Port Harcourt in 1989 to Samuel Adeyemi Olatunji; a civil servant father, and Florence Omolola Olatunji; a petty-trading mother.
 He is the last child of a family of six.
 Babajide's artistic pursuit was Inspired by his older brother, Olumide Olatunji, who introduced him to art and mentored him over a contiguous ten-year period which abruptly ended when Olumide died in 2005 due to sickle-cell disease.
 During this period, Babajide would try and copy Olumide's own drawings which he perfected over time.
 Olumide also introduced him to literature, which contributed to his perspective about art.

 At age four, Babajide would draw and paint on mediums from his immediate environment such as books, tables, and even sand.
 This became a habit overtime which came with the cost of hiding some of his drawings from his teachers who took strong exceptions to him ‘defacing’ the tables in the classroom.
 He had a notebook of stick-figure drawings which was confiscated by a teacher and was never returned.
 However, teachers would enlist his help with textbook illustrations on the chalkboard.

 He lost his father, the family's sole breadwinner in 2010.
 This marked a significant period in his life, where he had to cater to the well-being of his family asides himself.
 He had initially abandoned art to focus on his books, however, he had to start taking commissioned works for sustenance.
 He did portraits of people, their parents, colleagues and loved ones to earn his means for survival.
-He made portraits of celebrities like Ramsey Noah and Aṣa which earned him some recognition on campus.
+He made portraits of celebrities like Ramsey Nouah and Aṣa which earned him some recognition on campus.
 These series of events contributed to making art the central pursuit of his professional endeavor.